 In short, if you’re looking for the kind of professional-grade power tool that both means business and is guaranteed to go the distance, the DeWalt DW511 Hammer Drill is the one you should buy.

 - Easy to work with and incredibly versatile

 Bosch was one of the pioneers in the drill industry and continues to develop and improve with every new series.
 This is not just a drill; it’s a full kit complete with batteries, charger and case.
 Reviewers have expressed their undoubted satisfaction with this product.

 Build and technology

 Dimensions: 15.5 x 14.5 x 4.5 inches; Weighs 9.4 pounds; Battery-Powered; Full Kit

 Suitable for drilling through a wide range of materials, from wood to brick and mortar, the Bosch HDB180-02 18-volt lithium-ion 3/8-inch cordless hammer drill is a heavy duty power tool with a compact body.

-This hammer drill by Bosch can deliver enough torque to drive most popular fasteners and drill bits.
+This hammer drill by Bosch can deliver enough torque to drive most popular fasteners.
 It features an 8" head length and the hammer by itself only weighs 3.2 Lbs, making it one of the most compact and lightweight designs available.
 It minimizes user fatigue while being able to drive 160 3" screws in one charge.

 It features technology which will help monitor battery life, ensuring efficient power distribution without disruption.
-Its trademark Electronic Motor Protection is meant to protect the motor when stagnant.
+Its trademark electronic motor overload protection is meant to protect the motor when stagnant.